-Debtors in Utah are required to file their master mailing list within 14 days of filing their bankruptcy petition.
+Debtors in Utah are required to file their master mailing list within two days of filing their bankruptcy petition.
 The master mailing list is a simple document that contains a list of the names and addresses of each of the debtor’s creditors.
 The Clerk’s Office of the U.S. Bankruptcy Court mails a notice of commencement of a debtor’s bankruptcy case to each entry on this list.
 This notice of commencement explains the effect of the automatic stay to recipients.

 The sooner this list is filed, the sooner the court will send out notice of the bankruptcy case.
-Thus, it is wise to file this master mailing list with the bankruptcy petition, so notice is sent as soon as possible to the debtor’s creditors rather than waiting for a later time during the fourteen-day filing window.
+Thus, it is wise to file this master mailing list with the bankruptcy petition, so notice is sent as soon as possible to the debtor’s creditors rather than waiting for a later time during the two-day filing window.

 Once a debtor files his or her creditor mailing matrix, aka master mailing list, each creditor will receive a notice detailing the case number, chapter, and any relevant deadlines for filing proofs of claim or objections to discharge.